RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 .. _job jupyter hub:

-Jupyterhub Portal
+JupyterHub Portal
 -----------------

 Sometimes applications are available via containers on our *Jupyterhub portal*.
-This includes many Bioinformatics applications, Rstudio, etc. Below are the steps to start a container.
+This includes many Bioinformatics applications, RStudio, etc. Below are the steps to start a container.

 1. **Authenticate at Jupyterhub portal**